jackmatt2/ember-cli-spring-boot/README.md

 }
 ```

-Additionally you will need to set the following file in config/environment.js of you ember-cli project.
+Additionally you will need to set the following file in config/environment.js of you ember-cli project inside the `APP` object.
 ```
 ADAPTER_REST_HOST : 'http://localhost:8080',
 ADAPTER_REST_NAMESPACE = ''